rystrauss/interact/README.md

 ```bash
 python -m interact.run
 ```
-and passing the `--help` flag with display the available commands.
+and passing the `--help` flag will display the available commands.

 An agent can be trained as follows:
 ```bash